gpolic/brainfuck-interpreter/README.md

 The implementation is using 60K memory cells of 8bit The primary focus is to simplify the main interpreter loop for efficient execution.

--Execution times
+#Performance
-On Intel i7 4790 Desktop PC, Windows 7, Oracle JDK 8u60 64bit
+On Intel i7 4790 Desktop PC, Windows 7, Oracle JDK 64bit
 mandelbrot.b completes in 8.8 sec
 hanoi.b code will complete in 1.0 sec long.b code will complete in 6.0 sec

-On Intel Pentium T3400 Laptop (Dual core 2.16Ghz), Windows 7, Oracle JDK 8u60 64bit
+On Intel Pentium T3400 Laptop (Dual core 2.16Ghz), Windows 7, Oracle JDK 64bit
 mandelbrot.b will complete in 24.0 sec
 hanoi.b completes in 4.5 sec
 long.b code will complete in 16.5 sec

-Usage:
+#Usage:
 Feed the code in a String into BrainInt.newProgram(String) The interpreter object returned can call executeBf() to run the program:

 Example:

 	String brainFuckCode = ">++++[>++++++<-]>-[[<+++++>>+<-]>-]<<[<]>>>>--.<<<-.>>>-.<.<.>---.<<+++.>>>++.<<---.[>]<<.";

 	BrainInt brainInterpreter = BrainInt.newProgram(brainFuckCode);